| Panagia Vlahernon

 guests.
 Photographs (including videos) are not allowed during the

 services unless you receive a blessing to do so.
+All tonsured

 monks are addressed as "Father" ("Pater" in Greek).
 It is